Ambient light refers to the natural light already present in a scene before you set up any lighting equipment.

 To understand ambient light and how to control it, you need to know what it’s made of.
-Ambient light comes from two main sources:
+Ambient light comes from two primary sources:

-Natural light is great for taking pictures.
+Natural light is excellent for taking pictures.
 It provides consistent, even illumination and doesn’t cost any money!
 It also doesn’t require any equipment other than your camera and tripod (if you use one).

 The only downside with natural light is that it’s not always available when you need it.
 The best time of day for natural lighting is usually in the morning or around midday, depending on where exactly you live.

-If the sun isn’t out when you want to take pictures, then you’ll either have to wait or use artificial lighting.
+If the sun isn’t out when you want to take pictures, you’ll have to wait or use artificial lighting.

 What Is An Example Of Ambient Light?

-Shooting at night can be fun, but for those that aren’t used to it, the results can be a little more hit and miss.
+Shooting at night can be fun, but the results can be a little more hit and miss for those who aren’t used to it.
 A quick and easy way to improve your photography at night is to utilize ambient light.

 What exactly is ambient light?
-Ambient light is the natural, indirect light that bounces off of objects in your environment and creates a soft illumination effect.
+Ambient light is the natural indirect light that bounces off objects in your environment and creates a soft illumination effect.

 If you don’t have anything like that around you, look for street lamps or other man-made lights.
 The best time of day to do this is either dusk or dawn when there’s still some orange tint in the sky (or if you’re lucky enough to live somewhere where there’s a lot of naturally occurring fog).
 That soft orange glow will reflect off.